aejensen/computing-biostat-ucph/README.md

 # biostat@UCPH HPC facilities

-biostat@UCPH has access to a small linux computing cluster consisting of two servers:
+biostat@UCPH has access to a small linux computing cluster consisting of three servers:

 * **cox** (official name: `biostatcomp01fl`)
+* **markov** (official name: `biostatcomp05fl`)
 * **rao** (official name: `biostatcomp02fl`)

-Each server has 128 cores and 512 GB of memory.
 The cluster is suitable for simulations  and other parallel computing tasks.

-If you submit a job to the cluster you are thus capable of running 256 calculations simulataneously (see the section later about jobs with a long execution time).
+This is very important: cox and markov are part of a scheduling system while rao is an "anarchy server".
+This means that you can use rao in any way you like (but please don't crash it by e.g., exhausing the memory), **but** cox and markov must only be used through the slurm scheduler.

 In order to avoid that multiple users disturb each others computations and to ensure a fair allocation of our ressources, all computing tasks **have** to be